brettmarl/wct-status/README.md

 # DARLING RIVER WASP NEST - July 19
 Multiple hikers have reported being stung by wasps near the waterfall at the Darling River.
 A nest is located in a pile of old driftwood upstream near the waterfall.
 Use caution.

-# WEST COAST FOG - July 17
-A common weather patten in late July and August is fog in the evening and morning and then sunshine in the afternoon.
-Use caution on wet boardwalks and beaches.

 # FIRE BAN - June 6
 All fires are prohibited until futher notice.
 Hikers must use campstoves for cooking.